Dear readers of ADxS.org, please forgive the disruption.

 • Reward dependence

-• Tendency to respond markedly to reward signals, especially verbal signals of social recognition, social support, and mood.
+• Tendency to respond clearly to reward signals, especially verbal signals of social recognition, social support and mood.

 • Cooperativeness